 - Want extra crispy shio pan bread?
 Toss a cup of ice on the bottom tray of your preheated oven right when you slide in the rolls.
 The steam from the ice will make them extra crispy.

-FAQS
+Recipe FAQS

 Yes, you can!
 After the first fold (step 5 in my shio pan bread recipe), you can refrigerate the dough.
-The next day, whenever you’re ready to bake, continue from step 6 of the recipe.
+The next day, when you’re ready to bake, continue from step 6 of the recipe.

 This recipe uses salted butter.
 I used Amul.
 Whatever is easily available to you will do here.
 Just in case you’re feeling fancy, switch to creamy European-style butter.

 These rolls are best eaten the same day.
 Any leftovers need to be wrapped (or kept in an airtight container) and refrigerated.
-Reheat in an oven or air-fryer.
+Reheat in an oven or air fryer.
 Don’t use a microwave, as it will make the rolls soggy.

 📖 Recipe